 A hospice is a place which supports people who have complex issues in coping with a life-limiting illness.
 Most people have the idea that the main purpose of a hospice is to look after people right at the end of their life – what professionals call ‘terminal care’.
 But a hospice does much more than that: helping and treating people with symptoms such as pain, encouraging people to be active and get as much as they can from life, and giving time for people to talk about problems that concern them.

 How does Lewis-Manning fit in with the NHS?

 Lewis-Manning is a voluntary hospice and has been supporting local people since 1992.
 Some money comes from the NHS, but the majority of our costs are met from fundraising.
-A doctor leads our team of nurses.
 We are registered with and regulated by the Care Quality Commission.
 We work closely with each patient’s GP and all the other doctors, nurses and professionals involved in his or her care.
 Specialist medical consultants oversee our work.

 What services does Lewis-Manning Hospice provide?

 How much would it cost for you to attend?

 Nothing.
 Lewis-Manning Hospice does not charge for any of the services offered.